THCa Flower vs Concentrates: What’s the Difference?

 Prefer bold terpene hits and compact storage

-Are looking for multiple textures like wax, badder, or diamonds
+Are looking for multiple textures like wax, badder, or crumble

 See what’s fresh in our THCa Concentrates Collection